AliviaK/recipeSharing/reflections.md

 ideas, but not positive yet on what I'd like to use or how the screen or database design will go.
 I signed up for TogglTrack to keep a more accurate account of my time spent and will begin using it next week, because the time flies much faster than I can keep track of on my own.

+### Week 3
+#### Week of 9/13: 4 hours

+Tasks Accomplished:
++ Add Log4J2 & JUnit to project
++ Finish User Stories/MVP documentation
++ Begin project plan mapping
++ Begin screen design
++ Begin user flow

+This week I spent several hours working to finish writing and sorting the user stories, and denoting which will be part of the project MVP.
+After completing the weekly work regarding JUnit and Log4J2 I added the dependencies for both into the project pom.xml and added the log4j2.properties into the resources, and assured it was configured properly.
+I continued working on the plan mapping and began playing around with screen design and user flow, which I plan to complete early this coming week to complete my Checkpoint 1 requirements.